-Citizen's Request for Re-Evaluation of Library Materials Mailing Address: Email Address: Phone Number: Material for Re-Evaluation: Item Type (Circle One): Book Magazine/Newspaper Audiobook Music CD DVD Item Location (Circle One): Adult Young Adult Children's Title: Author/Performer: Please respond to the following questions: 1.
-Have you seen or read this material in its entirety?
-If you have not read/viewed/heard the entire item, which parts have you read/listened to/viewed?
-2. To what do you object?
-Please be specific - cite passages, pages, lyrics, scenes, etc. 3.
-What do you feel might be the result from the use of this material?
-4. What action would you recommend that the Library take on this material?
-5. In its place, what materials would you recommend that you feel would convey a more valid picture of or perspective on the topic?
-Date Submitted:
+The Joint Board of Trustees for the Hamilton-Wenham Public Library has established a Collection Development Policy.
+This policy includes a procedure for Hamilton and Wenham residents or property owners to request reconsideration of Library materials or displays.
+Completion of this form is the first step i • t to the Library.
+5 101111 Resident Request for Re-Evaluation of L ibrary Materials or Displ ays Name: Mailing Address: Email Address: Phone Number: Wenham Resident: Material for Re-Evaluation: Item Type (Circle One): Book Magazine, /Newspaper Audiobook Music CD DVD Display Item Location (Circle One): Adult Title: - Children's Please respond to the following question Have you seen or read this material in entire item, which parts have you read not read/vie wed/he eard the 2.
+To what do you object?
+Please be spec cific - cite passages, page es, lyrics, scei nes, etc What do you feel might be the result f from the use of this mate rial?
+What action would you recommend th hat the Library take on th is material?
+In its place, what materials would you picture of or perspective on the topic? el would con vey a m ore valid Signature: D ate: